Higher Prices, Fewer Choices: Corporate-Owned Veterinary Clinics in Calgary

-A Good Vet is a Good Vet
+A Good Vet is a Good Vet, no matter where you go in Calgary.

-Before diving into this topic, I want to make it clear that a great veterinarian is a great veterinarian, no matter where they work.
+Before diving into this topic, I want to make it clear that a great veterinarian is a great veterinarian, no matter where they work, including here in Calgary.
 I believe that most veterinarians are dedicated professionals who provide excellent care for animals.
-If you have a trusted vet at a corporate-owned clinic, value that connection, as a strong vet-pet relationship is essential.
-For example, Calgary’s VCA CARE Centre has some of the best veterinarians and specialists, saving and extending countless pet lives – including the lives of my own hairy low-riders.
-When specialist or emergency care is needed, these facilities are invaluable, and I wholeheartedly encourage fellow pet parents to use them.
-This article is not about discrediting corporate veterinarians but rather about raising awareness of how the increasing corporate acquisition of independent clinics is impacting pet care costs and choices.
-It also highlights some ways to support the hardworking veterinarians who continue to operate independently despite the struggle.
+If you have a trusted vet at a corporate-owned clinic, value that connection.
+A strong vet-pet relationship is essential.
+For example, Calgary’s VCA CARE Centre is one of the city’s leading emergency and specialty veterinary hospitals, with specialists who have saved and extended countless pet lives, including the lives of my own hairy low-riders.

-What Happens When Corporations Take Over?
+What Happens When Corporations Take Over Veterinary Clinics?

 The Impact on Veterinarians and Their Staff

-• The Fifth Estate – In the episode Pet Care Inc., this investigative series explores how corporate ownership is impacting veterinary care, raising costs, and changing the way pet parents experience care for their animals.
+• The Fifth Estate – In the episode “Pet Care Inc.,” this investigative series explores how corporate ownership is affecting veterinary care across Canada, including rising costs and reduced choice for pet parents.

 These reports reinforce the growing concern among pet owners and veterinarians alike.
 The more we educate ourselves and take action, the better chance we have of preserving independent veterinary care in Canada.

-How You Can Support Independent Veterinary Clinics
+How Calgary Pet Parents Can Support Independent Veterinary Clinics

-Support Local: Independent Vet Clinics in Calgary
+Independent Veterinary Clinics in Calgary to Support Locally

-The Future of Veterinary Care in Canada
+The Future of Veterinary Care in Calgary

 Pawsitive Vibes, 🐾